tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-watson lina at lima

-**What would success look like?** Another fun fact: Entity is the only team this TI in which every player on the roster is participating at an International for the very first time.
-Expectations are low, but sky's the limit.
+Western Europe is a **brutal** region.
+WEU sent four teams to every major this year and all of them would make top 6 *every time* barring Tundra's 9-12th at Lima.
+Granted, two of those were just Gaimin and Liquid in every final, but still!

+Entity made waves at Lima before losing to Gaimin and Talon, but were struggling to keep their head above water in Tour 2 and 3.
+Only by winning relegation tiebreakers were they able to maintain a slot in Division 1.

+Then I guess they just hate ESL or something?
+No idea what was up with their EPT performances.

+**What would success look like?** Giving us an even better game than last year's 107 minute Bo1 against RNG.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/quest.jpg" alt="Banner"></p>
-<h2 style="margin: 0.25em 0;">Quest Esports - <i>Western Europe #2</i></h2>
+<h2 style="margin: 0.25em 0;">PSG Quest - <i>Western Europe #2</i></h2>
 <table class="roster">
   <tbody><tr>
     <td><img src="../../../img/assets/blank.gif" class="flag flag-kz" title="Kazakhstan" alt="Kazakhstan">TA2000 (Naive-)</td>